Petroleum and gas safety and health fee

 The return form is due by 31 July each year.
 If the return form is not submitted on time a late fee will be applied under schedule 6, part 3(16) of the Regulation.

-If you belong to more than one fee category, you must complete the return form with each category in which you are liable.
-You will be charged the appropriate safety and health fee for each category in one invoice.
+If you are liable for more than 1 fee category, you must complete the return form for each category in which you are liable.
+You will be charged the appropriate safety and health fee for each category in 1 invoice.

 Instructions about how to complete the return form are built into the form below.